-Effective June 1, 2010, Public Safety Officers who have passed an eligibility testing process approved by the Director of Public Safety shall be eligible to serve as an Acting Supervisor/Watch Commander.
+Public Safety Officers who have passed an eligibility testing process approved by the Director of Public Safety shall be eligible to serve as an Acting Supervisor/Watch Commander.
 As a specific decision-making role and authority is delegated with this assignment, this assignment may be made for a period of any length, up to three months.
 Continuous assignment for periods exceeding one pay period will be made in writing.
 Acting Supervisor/Watch Commander assignments will be compensated by a 5% acting pay for all hours actually worked as an Acting Supervisor/Watch Commander.
-An Acting Supervisor/Watch Commander.
-An Acting Supervisor/Watch Commander assignment to the assigned Public Safety Officer if other assignment-based compensation is removed due to the Acting Supervisor/Watch Commander assignment.
+An Acting Supervisor/Watch Commander assignment may be compensated by a 10% acting pay to ensure against loss of income to the assigned Public Safety Officer if other assignmentbased compensation is removed due to the Acting Supervisor/Watch Commander assignment.